Flight delayed or canceled? Experts share some advice

 Thousands of travelers were stranded at U.S. airports Wednesday due to an hours-long computer outage.

-More than 1,000 U.S. flights were cancelled early in the day and almost 7,000 flights were delayed, according to the tracking site FlightAware.
+More than 1,100 U.S. flights were canceled and nearly 8,000 flights were delayed as of Wednesday afternoon, according to the tracking site FlightAware.

+Even though the Federal Aviation Administration was at fault for the outage, airlines will be on the hook for refunds and other compensation.
+Kurt Ebenhoch, a consumer travel advocate and former airline executive, said passengers are entitled to a full refund if an airline cancels a flight for any reason.

 Staying calm __ and knowing your rights __ can go a long way if your flight plans are disrupted, experts say.
 Here’s some of their advice for dealing with a flight delay or cancellation: